WANGRUOGU/MultiViewUnmixing/README.md

-Multi-View Spectral Unmixing Code and Data
+Multi-View Learning for Biological Spectral Unmixing Code and Data

 Data Location:
 The data used in this project is available for download at the following link: